rayduch/multi_modes_replication/PA_replication/replication_guide.md

 2. simulation_replication.R
 3. indian_vignette_replication.R

 The majority of the replication code for this paper is found in main_replication.R.
-Code for the simulation in Section 2 (Figure 1) and the vignette experiment in Section 5 (Table 3) are stored in the two other replication scripts.
+Code for the simulation in Section 2 (Figure 1) and the vignette experiment in Section 5 (Table 3) are stored in separate replication scripts.

 The remainder of this guide walks through each section of the main replication file, to aid reproduction of the paper's results.